 Many people suffer from a common problem: ugly, thick toenails.
 Often this is caused by onychomycosis, a fungal infection in the nails.
 Most people actually feel this is simply a minor cosmetic problem and really do not classify this as a disease.
-Reality is that onychomycosis can actually be a devastating problem for many people.
+The reality is that onychomycosis can actually be a devastating problem for many people.
 In fact, a recent study has linked onychomycosis with depression in otherwise healthy patients.

 Onychomycosis, over a period of time, makes your nails yellow, thick and often extremely disfigured.
 This is embarrassing and many people hide their toes in closed toe shoes due to the disfigurement.
 Many people will even wear sneakers to the beach to avoid showing their toenails.
 Surveys have shown a lack of intimacy, decreased feelings of self-worth and depression associated with onychomycosis.
 With almost 30% of the adult population suffering from toenail fungus, and this number increasing to almost 90% in the elderly, why do most people feel it is just cosmetic?
 Because it hasn't happened to them yet!